r-a-qureshi/generate_tweets/README.md

 # Deep Learning with LSTM for Presidential Tweet Generation
+This project is in progress and is currently in a very rough state.
 ## TODO:
 * Save model at checkpoints
 * Clean up script